Codyvanzandt/Octoberest-Books/octoberest-post.md

 ## Celebrations and Limitations

+It's always such a joy to see a simple method yield compelling results!
+The full list is jam-packed with magic, mystery, and all manner of Things That Go Bump in the Night.
+The top Octoberness-getter, Neil Gaiman's scary story, "Click Clack the Rattle Bag," is especially lovely and completely new to me.
+If you can spare 10 minutes, you really must to listen to [Gaimain's New York Public Library reading of the story](https://www.youtube.com/watch?v=imLja6Emezo).
+It's quite the October mood-setter!

+Of course, this little bottle project is (by design!) full of omissions, missed-opportunities, ignored-problems, and more besides I'm sure.

 <a name="footnote1">1</a>: Some quick and drity exploratory analysis suggested that 100 total reviews was a reasonable cutoff